OsamaElgndy/OsamaElgndy/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m a Junior Software Engineer at [Presidio](https://tiny-pika-2cc1e0.netlify.app/);
+- 👨🏽‍💻 I’m a Junior Software Engineer at upwork
 - 💼 I’ve completed my Bachelor's degree in Information Technology
 - 🤔 My interests are with Web App Development 🖥️, AI 🤖, Cricket 🏏, Space 🚀, etc..;
 -